dgarros/py-resource-manager/README.md

 # Usage

-Currently the project doesn't have good examples, please refer to the unit tests.
+Please refer to the unit tests or reach out using the Github issue if you have questions

 # Todo

-- Add support for XX
-- Resource Manager
+- Add Resource Manager
--
+- Add examples